 The Chemistry Placement Test, taken online in the summer via Canvas, is required for all first-year and transfer students intending to enroll in General, Honors, or Introductory Chemistry.
 Without a Chemistry Placement Test score, students will not be able to pre-register for Chemistry courses.
 After the Chemistry Placement Test is scored, the results will be visible in the Student Portal.
 The Mathematics Placement Test is also required for students' Chemistry placement.
 For more information on placement exams, please consult the New Student Advising website.

-Optional Chemistry Advanced Placement Exam (CAPE)
+Chemistry Advanced Placement Exam

-First-year and transfer students with a strong Chemistry background (i.e., those who place into CHEM 12100 Honors General Chemistry I on the Chemistry Placement Test) will automatically be registered to take the Chemistry Advanced Placement Exam (CAPE).
-This exam is optional.
-The CAPE is offered online via Canvas only at the time of matriculation.
-All students will receive an email later in the summer outlining how to sit for the CAPE.
-Performing well on this exam and consulting with the Chemistry Director of Undergraduate Studies (DUS), may qualify placement out of General Chemistry and into more advanced courses such as CHEM 22000 Organic Chemistry ICHEM 20100 Inorganic Chemistry I, or CHEM 26100 Quantum Mechanics
+Incoming first-year and transfer students with a strong Chemistry background (i.e., those who place into CHEM 12100 Honors General Chemistry I on the Chemistry Placement Test) will be automatically granted access to the Chemistry Advanced Placement Exam (CAPE).
+This exam is optional and offered online via Canvas only at the time of matriculation.

 Economics Placement Test